Germany's Scholz calls Putin for first time in 2 years – DW – 11/15/2024

 German Chancellor Olaf Scholz and Russian President Vladimir Putin reportedly spoke on the phone for around an hour on Friday, government spokesman Steffen Hebestreit said in Berlin.

-Scholz was said to have urged Putin to show willingness to negotiate a "just and lasting" peace with Ukraine.
+Scholz was said to have urged Putin to enter negotiations for a "just and lasting" peace with Ukraine.

-The spokesman also said Scholz had spoken with Ukraine's President Volodymyr Zelenskyy beforehand, and that the chancellor had reiterated Germany would support Ukraine for as long as possible.
+The spokesman also said Scholz had spoken with Ukraine's President Volodymyr Zelenskyy beforehand, and that the chancellor had reiterated Germany would support Ukraine for as long as necessary.

 This is a developing story, updates will follow.